-Same as -p.
+verbose Same as -v.

 vi Use a vi-style command line editing interface.
 This also affects the editing interface used for read -e.

 xtrace Same as -x.

 If -o is supplied with no option-name, the values of the current options are printed.
 If +o is supplied with no option-name, a series of set commands to recreate the current option settings is displayed on the standard output.